rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 At a high level, here are the main parts of this repository:

 - [.github/workflows](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/tree/main/.github/workflows) - contains all the GitHub Actions workflows available in this repository and that can be use to manage the ALM process of Power Platform solutions directly from GitHub.
+- [Solutions/PowerPlatformALMWithGitHub](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/tree/main/Solutions/PowerPlatformALMWithGitHub) - contains a simple Power Platform solution used for the tests of the GitHub Actions.

 ## Contributors